davidawad/davidawad.github.io/investing.md

 ---

 > This page relates to my work on investing in [venture backed companies](https://www.investopedia.com/terms/v/venturecapital.asp).
-> I don't publicly discuss my work on other asset classes (like hedge funds or stocks), and there's [much better places](https://www.investopedia.com/) to find information on that than me.
+> I don't publicly discuss my work relating to other asset classes (like hedge funds or stocks), and there's [much better places](https://www.investopedia.com/) to find information on that than me.

 - [Philosophy](#philosophy)
 - [Investments](#companies)